| PARTOWNERS. Persons who hold real or personal property by the same

 person.
 The same rules which govern the claim for freight affect that for

 passage money.
 3 Chit.
 Com.
 Law, 424; 1 Pet.
 Adm.
 Dee.
 126; 3 John.
-335.
+335. PASSIVE, com. law.
+All the sums of which one is a debtor.
+It is used

 in contradistinction to active. (q. v.)
 By active debts are understood those